 It’s important to separate out your KPIs (key performance indicators) into the right categories and report the relevant data to the right person within your business.

 For example, brand awareness, social media and engagement metrics should be reporting to the CMO/marketing manager/community manager.
 Whereas, lead generation and sales metrics are what the CEO and CFO mostly want to know.
-If you report the number of retweets or video views in a week to your CEO and CFO, they may wonder how that translates to actual bottom line dollars.
+If you report the number of retweets or video views in a week to your CEO and CFO, they may wonder how that translates to actual bottom-line dollars.

-Following are some suggested metric categories:
+The following are some suggested metric categories:

 - Brand awareness metrics include social media reach, brand mentions, brand searches, media mentions and website traffic.

-- Engagement metrics include people who have clicked, liked, commented on or shared your social media posts; people who have viewed your videos; number of retweets and more.
+- Engagement metrics include people who have clicked, liked, commented on or shared your social media posts; people who have viewed your videos; the number of retweets and more.
 This stat could also include the number of subscribers opening your emails and clicking on links.

 - Lead-generation metrics include landing page visits, click-through rate, completed registrations and conversion rates.
 In other words, any activity that moves the prospect from being an engaged member of your social media channels to becoming a contactable prospect.
 This can include the prospect submitting their phone number, email address, mailing address or contacting you via Facebook Messenger, Instagram Direct or WhatsApp.